-Industry Site Visits
+Overview of Site Visits

 NM team members trained in protocols by our research team will visit companies in different manufacturing sectors.
 Through these visits, we will acquire and validate survey items (scenarios) through interviews and observations.
 The site visits will enable our math educators to translate observations of technician activities into math competencies and will provide data to help generate survey items based upon actual workplace tasks.
 The visits will also enable us to create annotated examples of manufacturing technicians applying mathematics.
-We intend to meet with, observe, and interview supervisors, technicians with various levels of experience, recent graduates of technical programs, and interns.
+We intend to meet with either virtually or in-person, and interview supervisors, technicians with various levels of experience, recent graduates of technical programs, and interns.
 The translation of technician activities in highly contextualized and fluid workplaces into mathematics competencies is expected to be illuminating.

 The following sample interview questions reflect some key questions that might be asked of each of the two NM groups.
 They will be revised, refined, and expanded during the conduct of the project.
 We will also include demographic questions to obtain background information about the respondents.

 Examples of interview questions that might be asked of industrial employers or supervisors:

 - In what manufacturing subsector do you work?
 (We will provide a list.)

 - What is the educational level of technicians that you hire?
 (We will provide categories.)